josepher-lambertyo/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In the realm of coding, this quote reminds us to aim for clear, concise code that's easy to read, understand, and maintain.
 It's not just about writing fewer lines or using complex algorithms; rather, it's about distilling your solution down to its essence, avoiding unnecessary complexity, and embracing modularity and abstraction.
 This approach leads to more robust, scalable, and bug-resistant software, benefiting both the current development team and future maintainers."

+# 2024-03-13
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words: This quote emphasizes that focusing on optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially obscure actual performance bottlenecks.
+It suggests that programmers should first focus on writing clear, correct, and maintainable code, then optimize only after profiling identifies where improvements are genuinely needed.